ExtendRealityLtd/Tilia.Interactions.PointerInteractors.Unity/Documentation/API/DistanceGrabberFacade.md

 #### TransitionDuration

-The time in which it will take the interactable to transition to the interactor.
+The time in which it will take the Interactable to transition to the Interactor.

 ##### Declaration